alessandrocornacchia/microview-cp/README.md

 - Shared memory should be one large block, where RDMA memory regions are 4KB size and contiguous (done)
 - How to handle close().
 MicroView client should probably close nothing: shared memmory is managed by the uView agent and deleting metrics make little sense (when pod disappear, it's page will just be released entirely)
+- log management
+- now you have some high level description of the code in the `.md` file, use that for next iterations (either here or in perplexity)

 ## RDMA in Linux: primer